 The problem with solid wood is that it will expand and contract with seasonal humidity changes in the house.
 When a solid wood substrate is needed, you'll find that quartersawn or rift cut lumber is ideal since it has less seasonal movement than flat cut lumber.
 You'll also want to use a hard-setting PPR adhesive like Ultra-Cat.
 You'll need a vacuum press to clamp the veneer while the glue dries (4 to 6 hours).

 Metal substrates are not porous and therefor require a slightly different process for veneering.
 Start by adhering a backer grade veneer to the surface using polyurethane glue.
-When this has cured, you can then apply a face grade veneer to the backer veneer using standard veneer glue.
+Metal epoxy can also be used but it is expensive and messy.
+When this has cured, you can then apply a face grade veneer to the backer veneer using veneer glue.
 If the project will be subjected to high heat and humidity, you'll want to use a powdered urea resin glue such as Ultra-Cat.

 The truth is that there are no adhesives designed for this type of application and finding one that works consistently is not easy.
 Instead of gluing the veneer onto a substrate like this, consider purchasing a paper-backed veneer with a pressure sensitive adhesive (PSA) backing.
 With this type of veneer backing, you simply peel the wax paper sheet from back of the veneer and stick it to any non-porous surface.
 It sounds cheap but it sticks surprisingly well.